-Once the Commission has decided on its final recommendations for Wales, it will then prepare and submit a formal written report to the Speaker of the House of Commons.
+At the end of a review, the Commission must submit its final recommendations to the Speaker of the House of Commons.
 After the Speaker has received the Commission's final report, he or she must lay it before Parliament.
-Once reports from all 4 UK Boundary Commissions have been laid before Parliament, the Secretary of State or the Minister for the Cabinet Office must submit to Her Majesty in Council a draft of an Order in Council for giving effect to the recommendations in the reports.
-In preparing that draft, the Government may not modify the recommendations of any of the Parliamentary Boundary Commissions, unless it has been expressly requested to do so (in writing and with reasons) by the relevant Parliamentary Boundary Commission.
+Once reports from all 4 UK Boundary Commissions have been laid before Parliament, the Secretary of State must submit to Her Majesty in Council a draft of an Order in Council for giving effect to the recommendations in the reports.
+After the Order in